Your Flight Is Canceled or Delayed: What Can You Do?

 Up in the Air

 If you're planning to travel, be prepared to have your plans disrupted.
-After a pilot computer safety system stopped working Wednesday, the Federal Aviation Administration halted all airline departures for a couple of hours, canceling or delaying thousands of flights.
+Computer problems have led to the cancellation of thousands of airline departures this week.
 It's an example of how technology problems, sometimes coupled with bad weather and staffing problems, can leave travelers facing a challenging time getting to and from their destinations.
 No one wants to research worst-case scenarios, but having useful information helps if you need to quickly change your travel plans.
+(A little good news: New federal rules aim to make it easier to get refunds.)

 Happy Woman Packing her Suitcase for Winter Holiday while using her Mobile Phone at Home